Windows Server 2003

 - VoIP enhances Remote Assistance by enabling a voice session at the time the Remote Help Connection is established.

-Progent's Consulting and Support Services for Microsoft Server Technology
+Progent's Consulting Services for Microsoft .NET Server Technology

-project management and documentation, local and off-site
+project analysis and documentation, on-site and off-site

-technical help and system diagnosis,
+technical help and network troubleshooting,

-Help Desk Outsourcing Support, certified
+Help Desk Services, certified

-security expertise, full-service
+security expertise, IT